pragmaticfish/sushify/README.md

 **You can set it up in ~5 minutes**.

-TODO - ADD GIF OF DASHBOARD HERE
+> TODO - ADD GIF OF THE DASHBOARD HERE

 ## Who?
 When?
 Why?
 How?